OctopusDeploy/docs/CONTRIBUTING.md

 ### Lists
 Lists can be created using a few different styles, please be aware that `Roman` and `Letters` won't render properly in GitHub (this is a markdig extension).

-To ensure the list items are correctly formatted it is recommended not to number the items, instead let the markdown renderer do that job automatically, so for a numeric list use one `1`s for a letter list use one `a.`s and for a roman list use only `i`s.
+You don't have to provide sequential number for list items, that is `1, 2, 3...`, you can just use `1, 1, 1...` unless you insert a break in the list to include some other text.
+If you include a break in the text, it is recommended that you number your list items correctly, so that the numbers don't reset after the break.

 #### Nested Lists

 You can nest lists, by adding four spaces before the nested list items.

 #### Bullets
-Example:

 ```md
 - Item 1
 - Item 2
 ```

-Rendered as:
+Which is rendered as:

 - Item 1
 - Item 2

 #### Numbered
-Example:

 ```md
 1. Item 1
 1. Item 2
 ```

-Rendered as:
+Which is Rendered as:

 1. Item 1
 2. Item 2

 #### Roman
-Example:

 ```md
 i.
 Item 1
 i.
 Item 2
 ```

-Rendered as:
+Which is rendered as:

 i.
 Item 1
 ii.
 Item 2

 #### Letters
-Example:

 ```md
 a.
 Item 1
 a.
 Item 2
 ```

-Rendered as:
+Which is rendered as:

 a.
 Item 1
 b.
 Item 2